 On November 19, 2020, the Board of Directors of Holcim Philippines, Inc. approved the upstream merger of Holcim Philippines Manufacturing Corporation, Mabini Grinding Mill Corporation and Bulkcem Philippines, Inc. into Holcim Philippines, Inc. The stockholders likewise approved the upstream merger in a special meeting held on 15 January 2021.
-The presentation of the Plan of Merger was deferred.
+The presentation of the Plan of Merger to the Board and the stockholders of the constituent companies has been deferred.